The Convent

 Useful Links

-South of this promontory there is a valley resulting from an igneous breach, formed during the eruption of the mountain of Sintra.
-Of great dimensions and depth, this valley acquires its countour way up in the mountain, very close to Peninha, and ends in the ocean.
-Up there, Northwest of São Saturino’s ermitage, severall springs converge to the breach, feeding the river that runs through all the valley and goes down all the way from the top to end in a small waterfall close to the sea.
+To the south of this promontory is a valley resulting from an igneous breach, formed during the eruption of the mountain of Sintra.
+With its great dimensions and depth, this valley acquires its contour high in the mountain, very close to Peninha, and ends in the ocean.
+Up there, Northwest of São Saturino’s ermitage, several springs converge on the breach, feeding the river that runs through the valley and descends all the way from the top to end in a small waterfall close to the sea.
 The river’s name is “Bull”.
-In one of the deepest parts of the valley, more or less half way in the river’s course and next to its banks, there lies the Convento de São Saturnino.
+In one of the deepest parts of the valley, more or less half way down the river’s course and next to its banks, lies the Convento de São Saturnino.

-East of this valley, in a total lenght of around 6.5 miles, lies the Mountain of Sintra with its historical monuments, old woods, unique parks, megalithic sites, impressive rock formations, inviting trails and so many other perfect places for contemplation and for the simple act of jut standing there, in silence, loving the Life that emanates flows from this site that holds since 1995 the World Heritage status (UNESCO) as the Cultural Landscape of Sintra.
+East of this valley, with a total length of around 6.5 miles, lies the Mountain of Sintra with its historical monuments, old woods, unique parks, megalithic sites, impressive rock formations, inviting trails and so many other perfect places for contemplation and for the simple act of just standing there, in silence, contemplating the essence of life that emanates from this Cultural Landscape of Sintra that holds since 1995 the World Heritage status (UNESCO).

 We're in Google Earth, at coordinates 38º46'09.26" North and